 In this paper we examine the effects of government spending shocks in the Chilean economy.
-The study of the effects of those shocks in an emerging market economy is of special interest because of the potential importance in such an economy of non-Ricardian households, i.e. households which do not make use of financial markets and just consume their current labor income.1 The presence of non-Ricardian households has been pointed to as a key ingredient in the transmission mechanism of government spending shocks in some developed economies.
+The study of the effects of those shocks in an emerging market economy is of special interest because of the potential importance in such an economy of non-Ricardian households, i.e. households which do not own any assets nor have any liabilities and just consume their current labor income.
+The existence of non-Ricardian households has been pointed to as a key ingredient in the transmission mechanism of government spending shocks in some developed economies.
 There are several factors that may explain non-Ricardian behavior including myopia and lack of access to capital markets.
 The importance of such behavior is likely to be even greater in less developed economies.

-To study the effects of government spending shocks in an economy like the Chilean one is also interesting because of its highly open nature.
-The size of the fiscal multiplier will generally depend on the response of monetary policy and the degree of flexibility of the exchange rate.
-In particular, less flexible exchange rate regimes will limit the possible countervailing adjustment of interest rates and exchange rates and will exhibit larger fiscal multipliers.
-Recently, Ilzetzki et al. (2009) have pointed out that cumulative fiscal multipliers in fixed exchange rate regimes are positive and significant, whereas in flexible exchange rate regimes are basically zero.
-It is important to notice that in the period of study, the Chilean economy moved from a monetary policy regime characterized by an exchange rate band (with significant intervention in the nineties) towards one with inflation targeting and a flexible exchange rate since 2000.
+To study the effects of government spending shocks in an economy like the Chilean one is also interesting because of its significant financial and trade openness.
+The size of the fiscal multiplier generally depends on the response of monetary policy and the degree of flexibility of the exchange rate.
+In particular, economies with less flexible exchange rate regimes are likely to exhibit larger fiscal multipliers, as the exchange rate regime limits the potential offsetting effects due to the response of the interest rate and the exchange rate to a government spending shock.
+Recently, Ilzetzki et al. (2011) have pointed out that cumulative fiscal multipliers in fixed exchange rate regimes are positive and significant, whereas in flexible exchange rate regimes are basically zero.
+In the period of study, monetary policy was characterized by the existence of an explicit commitment to an inflation target.
+In terms of the exchange rate regime, the Chilean economy moved from an exchange rate band in the nineties towards a flexible exchange rate since 2000.

 We start our work by presenting empirical evidence on the macroeconomic effects of government spending shocks for the Chilean economy.
-First, we present evidence based on vector autoregressive models (VAR) that indicates that the fiscal multiplier is positive and large in the Chilean economy.
+First, we present evidence based on vector autoregressive (VAR) models that indicates that the fiscal multiplier is positive and large in the Chilean economy.
 Moreover, the positive consumption multiplier that emerges from this VAR analysis points to the importance of that variable in generating the large GDP multiplier, and suggests the presence of non-Ricardian effects.
 Secondly, we develop a small open economy model to study the channels through which these shocks are transmitted to the economy.
+The model features Ricardian and non-Ricardian households along the lines of Galí et al. (2007) and Coenen et al. (2008).
 The model is calibrated and estimated for the Chilean economy.
-The model features Ricardian and non-Ricardian households along the lines of Galí et al. (2007) and Coenen et al. (2008).
-Our results indicate that when we assume a zero deficit fiscal rule instrumented by transfers leaving public expenditure exogenous (as in Forni et al. (2007)) we generate positive fiscal multipliers (of consumption and GDP).
-On the other hand, if the shock disturbs the government expenditure to GDP ratio, the zero deficit rule causes a negative fiscal multiplier for consumption but a positive one for GDP.
-Interestingly, the implementation of a fiscal policy rule that approximates the Chilean fiscal rule in the model leads to the finding that both the consumption and output fiscal multipliers are positive in the short run.
+For this purpose we model explicitly the fiscal framework under which fiscal policy has been conducted in Chile known as the structural balance rule.